I ask Dr. Richardson if there are ways for us to help the bees.

 - Reduce or eliminate the amount of insecticides, pesticides, herbicides and fungicides used in your garden.
 All of these can be harmful to bees, even if they aren’t necessarily targeting insects.

 - Buy organic.
-“Shop like you mean it, and [don’t] support agriculture that uses chemicals,” says Dr. Richardson.
+“Shop like you mean it, and don’t support agriculture that uses harmful chemicals,” says Dr. Richardson.

 Bumble Bee Watch is developing a scaled map of where's bees occur, which Dr. Richardson says is very important data.

-Dr. Richardson says that he doesn’t want to diminish the importance of native plants.
-“But in general, non-native plants are not directly threatening native bees.”
+Dr. Richardson says that he doesn’t want to diminish the importance of native plants, “but in general, non-native plants are not directly threatening native bees.”
 He suggests planting native and locally adapted plants, especially native wildflowers.
-Although he says the absolute solution to bee decline isn’t in our backyards, Dr. Richardson still stresses the importance of gardening.
+Dr. Richardson still stresses the importance of gardening.
 “It definitely makes a positive difference if you do something in your own tiny little backyard if it’s the only land you manage yourself.
 It’s a very good idea,” he says.